kinojms/obsidian-notes/CSOPESY/CSOPESY - My Master Notes.md

 - since we will be doing a *command-line-interface style* *emulator*, essential features are:
 	- **Command Interpreter**
-		- program that can recognize
+		- program that can recognize commands
 		- a **special program that is running when a process is initiated** or when a user first logs on (on interactive systems)
 		- **Virtual Machines** (via Cloud) merely provides a Linux **shell** with Python and ML libraries **pre-installed**
 		- developing a command interpreter requires processing of commands received from keyboard input